arrange(filter(select(penguins, species, body_mass_g), species == "Adelie"), body_mass_g)15 Pipes and composition

 15.7 When not to pipe

-Pipes are for linear sequences: A then B then C. They are not for everything.
+Pipes are for linear sequences: A then B then C. Not every problem is linear.

 Multiple inputs.
 If two data frames need to interact, pipe one and pass the other as an argument.
-A join is fine in a pipeline; a complex merge of three data frames with different preparation steps is not.
+A join fits naturally in a pipeline; a complex merge of three data frames, each requiring its own preparation steps, does not.

 Multiple outputs.
 If you need intermediate results for different purposes later, name them.
-A pipeline produces one result.
-If you need the filtered data and the summary, use two separate pipelines from a shared intermediate.
+A pipeline produces one result, so if you need both the filtered data and the summary, use two separate pipelines from a shared intermediate.

 adelie <- penguins |> filter(species == "Adelie")